ibalejandro/pc_labs_text_analysis_processing/README.md

 #
 > The following section assumes that the whole dataset and the _Python_, _Pig_ and _Scala_ files reside on an environment with [Hortonworks 2.5] installed.
 It makes possible to execute the implemented jobs in _Hadoop_.
 #
-> The dataset must be in HDFS and that the path _user/asanch41/data_out/_ must exist there.
+> The dataset must be in HDFS and the path _user/asanch41/data_out/_ must exist there.
 #
 > The current directory on the terminal should be where the mentioned _Python_ files are located.